 Adult Smoking - Overall Statistics for Connecticut

-The Dashboard uses BRFSS data and defines adult smoking as respondents (18+) who reported they currently smoke cigarettes every day or some days.
+The SIM Data Dashboard used BRFSS data and defined adult smoking as respondents (18+) who reported they currently smoke cigarettes every day or some days.